GUIDE

 The Jenkins Plugin Manager is a key component of the Jenkins automation server, designed to simplify extending and customizing Jenkins using plugins.

-In Jenkins, plugins are software modules that provide additional functionality to the automation server.
-They can be used to integrate Jenkins with other tools and services, add new build steps, enhance the user interface, and much more.
-The Plugin Manager is the interface through which users can discover, install, update, and manage these plugins.
+In Jenkins, plugins are software modules that enhance the automation server's functionality, allowing integration with tools, adding build steps, and improving the user interface.
+The Plugin Manager is the interface for discovering, installing, updating, and managing these plugins.

 PubNub provides developers with a scalable, secure, and feature-rich platform for building real-time applications.
 By leveraging our infrastructure, SDKs, and extensive library of tutorials, developers can focus on creating innovative and engaging user experiences.
 At the same time, PubNub takes care of the underlying complexities of real-time communication so you can focus on building sticky apps that engage users.